AlyonaSarapina/test-task-substantive/README.md

 # 🌐 Client Requests Task

-Welcome to Client Request Table.
+Welcome to the Client Requests Table.
-This App allows you to explore the statistics information about percentage of client request about certaint fields.
+This App allows you to explore the statistics information about percentage of client requests about certaint sector.
-This page is responsive for any type of screen.
 Click on the top Button to hide or show the table.

 ![Table](https://i.ibb.co/ZhWy63w/Screenshot-2023-10-12-at-7-30-48-PM.png)